Getting more YouTube subscribers is an art!

 If you already run a blog with a bit of a following, make use of similar branding elements for your YouTube channel.
 This will make you easily recognizable across all platforms.

 Having some well-crafted, custom channel art for YouTube will help you establish yourself as a brand.
-You can use this pretty cheap (Only $19) YouTube channel art service which lets you create your own optimized YouTube channel art.

 Use a custom background header that includes some design elements from your blog.

 Make the most of the YouTube channel bio and custom URL to finish up your channel customizations.
 Keep the bio short and to the point.
 You can always link to your blog’s URL in the video description for a more detailed bio.